-Please plan to be at the Bank of America Pavilion 90 minutes before and no later than 60 minutes before your ceremony on Sunday, May 19.
+Please plan to be at the Blue Hills Bank Pavilion no later than 60 minutes before your ceremony on Sunday, May 18.

 You should arrive with your regalia and name card in order to be placed in the processional lineup.
 Both of these items were distributed at the time of the packet pickup.